-While they get to complete the online materials and assignments in their own time, you can do less work and relax, but it’s also possible to assist the learners who are in need of more information.
+While they get to complete the online materials and assignments in their own time, you can do less work and relax.
+Yet, it’s also possible to assist learners who are in need of more information.
 This is one of the main benefits of blended learning.

 Reduction in costs

 It’s just fun!
 From elementary school to university students and employees taking company trainings, blended learning has proven to be more engaging than traditional learning for most participants.

 What are the disadvantages of blended learning?